 Some early consulting firms were born as a result of communication needs.
 In 1906, a reporter, Ivy Ledbetter Lee, was named press representative for coal mine operators, who were suffering from bad press.
 Lee convinced the mine operators to respond to press questions and to supply the press with information on mining activities.
 After helping turn around the coal mine situation, Lee went on to work for the Pennsylvania Railroad Company, the wealthy Rockefeller interests, and other clients, establishing himself as a public relations expert.

 Executive recruiting consulting (a subsector of human resources consulting) developed as an outgrowth of management consulting.
-Firms such as Booz, Allen & Hamilton and McKinsey & Company were hired by companies to solve management problems, which sometimes involved hiring new executives.
+Firms such as Booz & Company (which eventually became two separate companies: Booz Allen Hamilton and Strategy&) and McKinsey & Company were hired by companies to solve management problems, which sometimes involved hiring new executives.
 In 1926, Thorndike Deland founded the first retained executive recruiting firm.
 According to the Association of Executive Search Consultants (AESC), the firm “focused on retail executives and charged clients a retainer plus a commission of 5 percent of the hire’s first-year compensation.”
-Many early retained executive search firms were founded by alumni of Booz, Allen & Hamilton and McKinsey & Company, and these firms also operated their own executive recruiting consulting departments.
+Many early retained executive search firms were founded by alumni of Booz & Company and McKinsey & Company, and these firms also operated their own executive recruiting consulting departments.

 In the 1930s, the Great Depression created demand for consultants to help businesses survive and prosper during this difficult economic period.
 The passage of the Glass–Steagall Banking Act and the establishment of the U.S. Securities and Exchange Commission in 1933 mandated a variety of banking and financial reforms, which also created demand for consulting firms.